Buying Guide · 2026

 • 5

-Present your phone screen at the pass reader or to staff at the pass holder entrance.
+Present the QR code on your phone at the pass reader or to staff at the pass-holder entrance.
 Your first scan activates the pass and starts the clock on your days.
 No need to queue at ticket windows.

 • 1